 5. Project management

-What: Co-ordination and planning of timing, tasks and dependencies for key communication tasks
+What: Co-ordination and planning of timing, tasks and dependencies for key communication projects

-Why: Clear holistic oversight, adaptability, ream time management
+Why: Clear holistic oversight, adaptability, real time management

 Best for: Multi-team projects, complex implementations, time-critical projects